dustywhite7/Econ8320/SlidesCode/6 - Pandas.md

 `.map()` enables us to apply a function to each value item-by-item in a single column

-`.apply()` provides the same functionality column-by-column or row-by-row (use the `axis` parameter to specify), with each row being the input to the funtion, rather than a single value in one column
+`.apply()` provides the same functionality column-by-column or row-by-row (use the `axis=1` argument to specify that you want to operate on one row at a time)
+- Each row is the input to the funtion, rather than a single value from one column

 ---